apollographql/apollo-server/docs/source/federation/federation-spec.md

 GraphQL execution will then go over each representation in the list, use the `__typename` to match type conditions, build up a merged selection set, and execute it.
 Here, the inline fragment on `Product` will match and the `reviews` resolver will be called repeatedly with the representation for each product.
 Since `Product` is part of the `_Entity` union, it can be selected as a return of the `_entities` resolver.

-To ensure the required fields are provided and of the right type, we'll wrap the resolver to check the source object properties and perform coerce/decode the input into the expected type for the property (by calling parseValue on the scalar type).
+To ensure the required fields are provided, and of the right type, the source object properties should coerce the input into the expected type for the property (by calling parseValue on the scalar type).

 The real resolver will then be able to access the required properties from the (partial) object: